Bordered Floer Homology of (2,2n)-Torus Link Complement: Introduction

 \section{Introduction}

-In recent years, the Heegaard Floer theory has fascinated many low-dimensional topologists.
-Developed by P. Ozsv\'ath and Z. Sz\'abo, Heegaard Floer invariants of closed 3-manifolds led to a breakthrough in low dimensional topology.
-These invariants were recently shown to be equivalent to three-dimensional Seiberg-Witten Floer homology, by Kutluhan, Lee and Taubes \cite{KLT}.
-It was also proven to be equivalent to contact homology by Colin, Ghiggini and Honda \cite{CGH}; this equivalence had initially motivated Oszv\'ath--Szab\'o's constructions.
+In recent years, Heegaard Floer theory has fascinated many low-dimensional topologists.
+Developed by P. Ozsv\'ath and Z. Sz\'abo, Heegaard Floer invariants of closed three-manifolds led to a breakthrough in low dimensional topology.
+These invariants were recently shown to be equivalent to three-dimensional Seiberg-Witten Floer homology by Kutluhan, Lee and Taubes \cite{KLT}.
+They were also proven to be equivalent to contact homology by Colin, Ghiggini and Honda \cite{CGH}; this equivalence had initially motivated Oszv\'ath--Szab\'o's constructions.
 Moreover, Heegaard Floer theory turned out to be useful in defining knot and link invariants.
 See Ozsv\'ath--Sz\'abo \cite{OZ04, OZ05}, and Rasmussen \cite{Ras02}.
 These invariants are now known as \emph{knot Floer homology} and \emph{link Floer homology}.
-In particular, knot Floer homology and Heegaard Floer homology of the 3-manifold obtained by integral surgery on knot turned out to be closely related by Rasmussen \cite{Ras02} and Ozsv\'ath--Sz\'abo \cite{OZ08}.
+In particular, knot Floer homology and Heegaard Floer homology of a three-manifold obtained by integral surgery on knot turned out to be closely related.
+See Rasmussen \cite{Ras02} and Ozsv\'ath--Sz\'abo \cite{OZ08}.
 For the link surgery case, the relation was discovered but appeared more complicated than the knot case.
-See Manolescue--Ozsv\'ath \cite{MO10}.
+See Manolescue--Ozsv\'ath \cite{MO10}. \\

-More recently, Lipshitz, Ozsv\'ath and Thurston extended the theory to 3-manifolds with nonempty boundary. \emph{Bordered Floer homology}, first introduced in ~\cite{LOT08}, consists consists of two different modules: $\widehat{CFD}$ and $\widehat{CFA}$.
-The homotopy type of each module is an topological invariant of 3-manifold with \emph{connected} boundary equipped with a framing (a diffeomorphism to a model surface).
-The bordered theory is a powerful tool thanks to a pairing theorem: one can recover the Heegaard Floer homology of a closed 3-manifold decomposed into two pieces by taking ``$\mathcal{A}_{\infty}$ tensor product'' of $\widehat{CFA}$ of the the first piece and $\widehat{CFD}$ of the second piece. \\
+More recently, Lipshitz, Ozsv\'ath and Thurston extended the theory to three-manifolds with nonempty boundary. \emph{Bordered Floer homology}, first introduced in ~\cite{LOT08}, consists of two different modules: $\widehat{CFD}$ and $\widehat{CFA}$.
+The homotopy type of each module is a topological invariant of a three-manifold with \emph{connected} boundary equipped with a framing (a diffeomorphism to a model surface).
+The bordered theory is a powerful tool thanks to the pairing theorem: one can recover the Heegaard Floer homology of a closed 3-manifold decomposed into two pieces by taking ``$\mathcal{A}_{\infty}$-tensor product'' of $\widehat{CFA}$ of the first piece and $\widehat{CFD}$ of the second piece. \\